OneMoreSummer/academic-kickstart/content/post/possible-fixes-for-relative-age-effect-in-cricket/index.md

 **Delaying Deselection**

 Obviously this is not always possible with limited resources but the general ethos of ‘as many as possible for as long as possible’ appears to be a more effective approach.
 Predicting potential has been shown to be highly inaccurate especially the earlier you start.
 Specialising in cricket should probably only occur around 16 years of age.
-RAE is more prevalent in the early years and

 **Recording & Monitoring**